SBerdnikau/TeachMeSkills_C32_HW_Lesson_16/README.md

+# Here, the following tasks are implemented:

+*Task 1*

-create a collection of passport numbers (String format).
+Create a collection of passport numbers (String format).
 Create a collection of students in our group.
 Each collection should not have duplicate elements.
 Create a key-value collection, where the key will be the passport number from the first collection, and the value will be the Student class object from the second collection.